MosesSupposes/Purescript-By-Example/text/chapter5.md

 As this example demonstrates, guards appear on the left of the equals symbol, separated from the list of patterns by a pipe character (`|`).

 ## Exercises

- 1. (Easy) Write the factorial function using pattern matching. _Hint_.
-Consider the two cases zero and non-zero inputs.
+1. (Easy) Write the `factorial` function using pattern matching. _Hint_: Consider the two corner cases of zero and non-zero inputs. _Note_: This is a repeat of an example from the previous chapter, but see if you can rewrite it here on your own.
+1. (Medium) Write a function `binomial` which finds the coefficient of the x^`k`th term in the polynomial expansion of (1 + x)^`n`.
+This is the same as the number of ways to choose a subset of `k` elements from a set of `n` elements.
+Use the formula `n! / k! (n - k)!`, where `!` is the factorial function written earlier. _Hint_: Use pattern matching to handle corner cases.
- 1. (Medium) Look up _Pascal's Rule_ for computing binomial coefficients.
-Use it to write a function which computes binomial coefficients using pattern matching.
+1. (Medium) Write a function `pascal` which uses [_Pascal`s Rule_](https://en.wikipedia.org/wiki/Pascal%27s_rule) for computing the same binomial coefficients as the previous exercise.

 ## Array Patterns